OpenPeeDeeP/depguard/README.md

 - `files` - list of file globs that will match this list of settings to compare against
 - `allow` - list of allowed packages
-- `deny` - map of packages that are not allowed where the value is a suggestion
+- `deny` - map of packages that are not allowed where the value is a suggestion = `listMode` - the mode to use for package matching

 Files are matched using [Globs](https://github.com/gobwas/glob).
 If the files list is empty, then all files will match that list.
 Prefixing a file